aryankashyap7/CheatSheets-for-Developers/CheatSheets/kotlin-cheatsheet.md

 ## Variables
 - There are two keywords for variable declaration, var and val
 - var : var is like a general variable and can be assigned multiple times and is known as the mutable variable in Kotlin
-- val : val is a constant variable and can not be assigned multiple times and can be Initialized only single time and is known as the immutable variable in Kotlin
+- val : val is a constant variable and can not be assigned multiple times and can be Initialized only a single time and is known as the immutable variable in Kotlin

 **[🔼Back to Top](#table-of-contents)**